niteshdohre2503/Markdown_parser/README.md

 # Markdown_parser

-TO run the software, run controller.py file.
+To run the software, run controller.py file.